Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

-where $\Sigma_n$ is the symmetric group on $n$ elements.
-The problem could be solved geometrically by using that Dehn twists around essential closed loops generate the MCG and use a decomposition of permutations into transpositions of only neighboring points to obtain half twists that exchange two arbitrary marked points.
-In cyclic notation, one readily verifies that $(a,b)=(a,a+1)^{-1}(a+1,b)(a,a+1)$ gives a procedure to decompose permutations in this way.
-Squaring then yields the Dehn twist along a simple closed loop around these two points.
-Having found the generators, we could use the Reidemeister-Schreier process to find a presentation for the subgroups of interest.
-We will use a slightly different approach.
-Artin proved that the \emph{pure braid group} $PB_n$, which we can define here as the subgroup of $B_n$ consisting of those elements that maps every generator in $\Pi$ to a conjugate of itself, is generated by the elements
+where $\Sigma_n$ is the symmetric group on $n$ elements and $\PMod$ is the \emph{pure mapping class group} of transformations that fix all marked points.
+Note that \eqref{eq:puremcgsymm} is valid for both only the orientation preserving transformations as well as the full MCG.
+The problem of finding appropriate subgroups realizing only allowed permutations could be solved geometrically, starting with the fact that Dehn twists around essential\footnote{A closed curve in a surface is called essential if it is not homotopic into the neighbourhood of a single, possibly marked, point.} closed loops generate the orientable pure MCG of closed orientable surfaces.
+Then a decomposition of a permutation into transpositions of only neighbouring gyration points yields half twists for exchanging two arbitrary marked points.
+In cyclic notation for permutations, after having decomposed cycles into a product of transpositions, one readily verifies that $(a,b)=(a,a+1)^{-1}(a+1,b)(a,a+1)$ gives an inductive procedure to decompose transpositions in this way.
+Squaring the corresponding half twist yields the Dehn twist along a simple closed loop around the two points involved.
+Taking those half twists that correspond to allowed permutations along with all Dehn twists generated by the remaining half twists yields a generating set for such subgroups of the MCG.
+With these generators, the Reidemeister-Schreier process~\cite[Section $2.4$]{Lyndon2001} can be used to find a presentation.

-We must then simply add those elements $\sigma_i$ corresponding to the allowed permutations of generators.
-We will analyse this situation in more detail below.
+The situation can be further simplified by using the known presentation of the \emph{pure braid group} $PB_n$, which we can define here as the subgroup of $B_n$ consisting of those elements that maps every generator in $\Pi$ to a conjugate of itself.
+This subgroup of the braid group is generated by the elements~\cite{artinbraids}

-Let us consider a twist around an essential closed curve $c$ on $O,$ the underlying topological space of $\mathcal{O}$, that goes around some feature(s), corresponding to an element $g\in\pi_1(\mathcal{O})$.
-Let $\gamma$ be an orbipath corresponding to a generator of $\Gamma$.
-If $\tilde{\gamma}$ denotes the image of $\gamma$ under the twist associated to $c$ and the MCG isomorphism, then we see that we have two cases to consider, according to whether or not $\gamma$ is inside the curve $c$ or not.
-If it is inside, then the twist around $c$ corresponds to the deck transformation $g$ and therefore, interpreted as deck transformations of $\mathbb{H}^2\to\mathcal{O}$, $\tilde{\gamma}(g(x))=g(\gamma(x))$ for all $x\in\mathbb{H}^2$, or, equivalently, $\tilde{\gamma}=g\gamma g^{-1}$.
-If not, then $\tilde{\gamma}=\gamma.$ This defines the resulting automorphism in a very concrete way.
-However, there is some leeway here in the choice of which side is the inside of a given curve, which should be made consistently for all automorphisms and corresponds to the choice of a base point for curves in $\Gamma$.
+Regardless of the subgroup of the MCG of interest, the pure mapping class group that the pure braid group corresponds to will always be contained in it as a finite index subgroup.